Pitchnogle/bookwork/practice_of_programming/chapter_04/README.md

 # Notes

+The implementation here corresponds to modification needed for Exercise 4-8

 ## Comma Separated Value (CSV) Specifications:
 - Fields are separated by commas
 - A field may be enclosed in double-quote characters "..."